araobp/unity-excavator/README.md

 - [Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2017-3-32351)
 - Optional: [Logicool Gamepad F310](https://www.logitechg.com/en-us/products/gamepads/f310-gamepad.940-000110.html)

+## Android support

+I have confirmed that the project names with bold fonts run on my Google Pixel4.

 ### Coping with this error where Standard Assets are used with Unity 2019.4

 ```